thosgood/this-weeks-finds/markdown/101-151/week105.md

 week105

-There are some spooky facts in mathematics that you\'d never guess in a million years\... only when someone carefully works them out do they become clear.
-One of them is called \"Bott periodicity\".
+There are some spooky facts in mathematics that you'd never guess in a million years\... only when someone carefully works them out do they become clear.
+One of them is called "Bott periodicity".

 A 0-dimensional manifold is pretty dull: just a bunch of points.
 1-dimensional manifolds are not much more varied: the only possibilities are the circle and the line, and things you get by taking a union of a bunch of circles and lines.
-2-dimensional manifolds are more interesting, but still pretty tame: you\'ve got your n-holed tori, your projective plane, your Klein bottle, variations on these with extra handles, and some more related things if you allow your manifold to go on forever, like the plane, or the plane with a bunch of handles added (possibly infinitely many!), and so on\....
+2-dimensional manifolds are more interesting, but still pretty tame: you've got your n-holed tori, your projective plane, your Klein bottle, variations on these with extra handles, and some more related things if you allow your manifold to go on forever, like the plane, or the plane with a bunch of handles added (possibly infinitely many!), and so on\....
 You can classify all these things.
 3-dimensional manifolds are a lot more complicated: nobody knows how to classify them.
 4-dimensional manifolds are a *lot* more
-complicated: you can *prove* that it\'s *impossible* to classify them - that\'s called Markov\'s Theorem.
+complicated: you can *prove* that it's *impossible* to classify them - that's called Markov's Theorem.

-Now, you probably wouldn\'t have guessed that a lot of things start getting simpler when you get up around dimension 5.
+Now, you probably wouldn't have guessed that a lot of things start getting simpler when you get up around dimension 5.
 Not everything, just some things.
-You still can\'t classify manifolds in these high dimensions, but if you make a bunch of simplifying assumptions you sort of can, in ways that don\'t work in lower dimensions.
+You still can't classify manifolds in these high dimensions, but if you make a bunch of simplifying assumptions you sort of can, in ways that don't work in lower dimensions.
 Weird, huh?
-But that\'s another story.
+But that's another story.
 Bott periodicity is different.
 It says that when you get up to 8 dimensions, a bunch of things are a whole lot like in 0 dimensions!
 And when you get up to dimension 9, a bunch of things are a lot like they were in dimension 1.
 And so on - a bunch of stuff keeps